113ll3/Ibmclouddocscli/idt/commands.md

 ### deploy command parameters
 {: #deploy-parameters}

-The following parameters can be used with the `deploy` command or by updating the application's `cli-config.yml` file directly.
+The following parameters can be used with the `deploy` command or by updating the app's `cli-config.yml` file directly.
 There are [additional parameters](#command-parameters) that are shared with other commands.

 #### `chart-path`
 {: #chart-path}